sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/phase1-establish_power_distribution.md

    - 4 motors (2 CW, 2 CCW)
    - Velcro
    - 6 standoffs
-   - 8 black screws (in motors box)
+   - 8 black bolts (in motors box)

 2. Place the drone frame on a flat surface so that the back is facing you.

    ![Alt](/X.png "Title") <pic of drone frame WITH CLEARLY MARKED FRONT AND BACK;>

 3. Feed the velcro through the center of the drone frame.
-Make sure the fuzzy side is facing up.
+Make sure the fuzzy side is facing down.

    ![Alt](/X.png "Title") <>